jaytimm/twitter-and-us-lawmakers/twitter-handles.md

 GWU Twitter handles
 -------------------

-The GWU Twitter handle list is the source of handles for our Twitter corpus.
-It also breaks down lawmaker handles by chamber & congress (by virtue of having separate meta data for each), which the TOC does not.
+GWU breaks down lawmaker handles by chamber & congress (by virtue of having separate metadata for each), which the TOC does not.
 So, we extract these details from GWU, and combine the two data sets (via Twitter handle).

 ``` r
 setwd(ldir)